jakevdp/jakevdp.github.com/source/_posts/2012-08-18-matplotlib-animation-tutorial.markdown

 an excellent package.
 I think I've just scratched the surface of what's possible with these tools... what cool animation ideas can you come up with?

+Edit: in a [followup post](/blog/2012/09/05/quantum-python), I show how these tools can be used to generate an animation of a simple Quantum Mechanical system.